michalcichon/michalcichon.github.io/_posts/2025-10-05-ethical-computing-cryptocurrencies-ai-protein-folding-at-home.md

 ![Folding@Home: settings]({{site.url}}/assets/2025-10-05/settings.png)

-Then you can click on "Fold All" and watch the progress on the same page.
+Then click “**Fold All**” and watch your progress right on the same page.

 ![Folding@Home: running]({{site.url}}/assets/2025-10-05/running.png)

-You can always check your progress on this page: [https://v8-4.foldingathome.org/stats](https://v8-4.foldingathome.org/stats).
+You can always check your overall progress here: [https://v8-4.foldingathome.org/stats](https://v8-4.foldingathome.org/stats).

 ![Folding@Home: stats]({{site.url}}/assets/2025-10-05/stats.png)

-And if you're interested what you can see after clicking on "WU Award" then I would say it's rather old-fashioned certificate. 😉
+And if you’re curious what appears after clicking “**WU Award**” it’s basically a rather old-fashioned certificate. 😉

 ![Folding@Home: certificate]({{site.url}}/assets/2025-10-05/certificate.jpg)

+You can pause or stop folding anytime — either from the web panel or via the app’s context menu.
+No problem at all.

+## Where to go from here?

 ## References